yeboahgyan/CSVQuery/README.md

 # CSVQuery

-CSVQuery is an SQL-like scripting language designed to simplify querying and manipulating data stored in CSV files.
-It provides a familiar SQL-inspired syntax tailored specifically for CSV data, without the overhead of importing data into a full database system.
+CSVQuery is a SQL-like scripting language for querying and manipulating CSV files using familiar relational syntax — no database required.
+It was built to address a real operational gap: there was no reusable, readable way to query, filter, and transform CSV-based data files without writing one-off scripts from scratch for every task.

 ---